minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

      - Duplicate the existing ``/etc/default/minio`` environment file with a unique name.
      - In the new deployment's service file, update ``EnvironmentFile`` to reference the new environment file.

-   The steps below use the :mc-cmd:`mc` command line tool from both deployments.
+   The steps below use the :mc:`mc` command line tool from both deployments.
-   *Existing MinIO Client* is :mc-cmd:`mc` from the old deployment.
+   *Existing MinIO Client* is :mc:`mc` from the old deployment.
-   *New MinIO Client* is :mc-cmd:`mc` from the new deployment.
+   *New MinIO Client* is :mc:`mc` from the new deployment.

 #.
 Add an alias for the deployment created in the previous step using :mc:`mc alias set` and the new MinIO Client.